DTW-MIC Coexpression Networks from Time-Course Data: Methods

-\subsection{Maximal Information Coefficient}
+\subsubsection{Maximal Information Coefficient}

-The Maximal Information Coefficient (MIC) measure is a component of the Maximal Information-based Nonparametric Exploration (MINE) family of statistics, introduced in \cite{reshef11detecting,speed11correlation}, for the exploration of two-variable relationships in multidimensional data sets. having the generality and equitability property.
-The MIC value is obtained by builiding several grids at different resolutions on the scatterplot of the two variables and computing the largest possible mutual information achievable by any grid applied to the data, and then normalizing to the $[0,1]$ range.
+The Maximal Information Coefficient (MIC) measure is a component of the Maximal Information-based Nonparametric Exploration (MINE) family of statistics, introduced in \cite{reshef11detecting,speed11correlation,nature12finding} for the exploration of two-variable relationships in multidimensional data sets.
+Operatively, the MIC value is obtained by builiding several grids at different resolutions on the scatterplot of the two variables, then computing the largest possible mutual information achievable by any grid applied to the data, and finally normalizing to the $[0,1]$ range, where larger values correspond to higher similarity.
+The two distinctive features of MIC are generality, \textit{i.e.}, the ability of capturing variable relationships of different nature, and equitability, that is the property of penalizing similar levels of noise in the same way, regardless of the nature of the relation between the variables.
+MIC (and the other MINE statistics) can be computed in R \cite{r14manual} by using the \textit{minerva} package \cite{albanese12minerva}.

-The two distinctive features of MIC are generality, \textit{i.e.}, the ability of capturing variable relationships of different nature and equitability, that is the property of penalizing similar levels of noise in the same way, regardless of the nature of the relation between the variables.
-MIC can be computed in R by using the \textit{minerva} package \cite{albanese12cmine}.
+To demonstrate the difference between PCC and MIC in detecting non-linear relationships between two variables, we introduce a simple synthetic example $\mathcal{E}_1$.
+Consider the following five time series with 100 time points $\{t_i=i\colon 1\leq i\leq 100\}$: